Congratulations! You just learned how a logistic regression model works and how to fit one to a dataset. Here are some of the things you learned:

 - The coefficients of a logistic regression model can be used to estimate relative feature importance.

-- A Classification Threshold is used to determine the probabilistic cutoff for where a data sample is classified as belonging to a positive or negative class.
-The standard cutoff for Logistic Regression is
+- A classification threshold is used to determine the probabilistic cutoff for where a data sample is classified as belonging to a positive or negative class.
+The default cutoff in sklearn is